Olympus E-M5 II vs Sony A5000

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the E-M5 II and the A5000 have been discontinued, but can regularly be found used on eBay.
+The A5000 was replaced by the Sony A5100, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Sony A5000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Better sound: Can connect to an external microphone for higher quality sound recording.